 There are a number of spectacular fountains including the Grand fountain with statues symbolizing the four elements.
 And, the Pegasus Fountain has a sculpture of the famed flying horse, Pegasus.

 If you’re a fan of “The Sound of Music,” the Pegasus Fountain will look familiar, from the scene where Maria and the children sing and dance in front of it singing the song, “Do Re Mi.”

 Marble Hall is a stunning place and it’s recognized as one of the most beautiful concert halls in the world.
 Mozart once played here in the Marble Hall, now used for weddings and concerts.

 Mirabell Palace and Gardens is located at Mirabellplatz, 5020 Salzburg, Austria.
-It is open to visit from 8 to 6 daily and it’s free to enter the palace and gardens.
-It is closed while weddings are held or for special ocasions.
+It is open to visitors from 8 to 6 daily and it’s free to enter the palace and gardens.
+It is closed while weddings are held or for special occasions.